BlackWidow1088/Instagram/README.md

-# instagram
+# Instagram
-instagram clone in react-native and firebase
+Instagram clone in react-native and firebase